moffzilla/abx-Powershell/README.md

 You can also use a ZIP package to create extensibility actions that contain multiple Python script files.
 Using multiple script files can be useful for organizing the structure of your extensibility action code.

 # Requirements
-    vRA 8.X or vRA Cloud with ABX or Azure FaaS or AWS Lambda and associated configured Cloud Accounts Ubuntu 18.04.4 LTS
+    vRA 8.X or vRA Cloud with ABX on-prem (Please note that Azure FaaS or AWS Lambda are currently not supporting Powershell) Ubuntu 18.04.4 LTS ( You will need to stage your Powershell Scripts and Modules in Linux since vRA/vRO are Photon OS Powershell XXXXX
-    Python 3.6.9
-    pip 9.0.1
-    dnspython==1.16.0
+    Module XXX

 * Please note that the runtime of action-based extensibility in vRealize Automation Cloud Assembly is Linux-based.
 Therefore, any Python dependencies compiled in a Windows environment might make the generated ZIP package unusable for the creation of extensibility actions.
 Therefore, you must use a Linux shell.

-# Install Python 3
+# Install Powershell

 Ubuntu 18.04 ships with both Python 3 and Python 2 pre-installed.
 To make sure that our versions are up-to-date, let’s update and upgrade the system with the apt command to work with Ubuntu’s Advanced Packaging Tool: